stdnmr/brew-press/README.md

 # Brew Press

-My simple Aeropress Recipe Timer App
+My simple Aeropress recipe timer app.

-The app just times the different steps for brewing coffee with an Aeropress for on specific method.
+The app just times the different steps for brewing coffee with an Aeropress for one specific method.

 ## Method